Purchase of Goods and Services

 Failure to comply with this policy may result in revocation of delegated purchasing authority by the Chief Purchasing Officer.

-All persons engaged in purchasing activity equal to and greater than $2,000 will have a letter providing specific levels of authority.
+All persons engaged in purchasing activity greater than $5,000 will have a letter providing specific levels of authority.
 In the absence of such written authorization, University faculty, staff, and students are not permitted to sign contracts or make obligations on behalf of the University to a private vendor.
 Such actions taken without proper authority will be considered taken at personal financial risk.

 The policies herein are effective July 1, 1999.
 This Administrative Policy shall be reviewed and revised, if necessary, annually to become effective at the beginning of the University’s fiscal year, unless otherwise noted.